 My first (top) Systems Dynamics diagram shows an unhealthy dynamic that exists in the ‘Engineering Sophistication’ balancing loop.
-There is a long delay between the DC Ops / Security Engineering groups perspective (that of, architect secure infrastructure design, then lift and shift into this design) being necessarily balanced and adjusted by an Application Engineering groups perspective (that of, refactor application, rebuild environment pipeline, promote down pipeline).
+There is a long delay between the DC Ops / Security Engineering groups perspective (that of, architect secure infrastructure design, then lift and shift into this design by VM cloning or some other duplicative method) being necessarily balanced and adjusted by an Application Engineering groups perspective (that of, refactor application, rebuild environment pipeline, promote down pipeline).
 This collaboration delay is front loaded in the DC Ops / Security group because as shown on the right hand side of the diagram, this is where the project management stakeholder engagement has started.
 The project manager engages this group first and the initial migration system design is partial to this group until the partiality is challenged by the Application Engineering group.

 Unfortunately the challenge suffers from an ongoing and cyclical delay which prevents the boundary judgments on the migration system being adjusted to be less partial to the DC Ops / Security perspective and more inclusive of an Application Engineering perspective.